-We always start by first rotating the input image at different angles to then pick the face detection [41] with the highest score.
+We always start by first rotating the input image at different angles to then pick the face detection (Mathias et al.

+2014) with the highest score.
 We align the face using the angle and crop it for the subsequent steps.
 This is a simple but robust procedure which does not involve facial landmark detection.
-For our convolutional neural networks (CNNs) we use the deep VGG-16 architecture [48].
-We always start from pre-trained CNNs on the large ImageNet [47] dataset for image classification such that (i) to benefit from the representation learned to discriminate 1000 object categories in images, and (ii) to have a meaningful representation and a warm start for further re-training or fine-tuning on relatively small(er) face datasets.
+For our convolutional neural networks (CNNs) we use the deep VGG-16 architecture (Simonyan and Zisserman 2014).
+We always start from pre-trained CNNs on the large ImageNet (Russakovsky et al. 2015) dataset for image classification such that (1) to benefit from the representation learned to discriminate 1000 object categories in images, and (2) to have a meaningful representation and a warm start for further re-training or fine-tuning on relatively small(er) face datasets.
 Fine-tuning the CNNs on face images with age annotations is a necessary step for superior performance, as the CNN adapts to best fit to the particular data distribution and target of age estimation.
 Due to the scarcity of face images with (apparent) age annotation, we explore the benefit of fine-tuning over crawled Internet face images with available (biological, real) age.
 We crawl 523,051 face images from the IMDb and Wikipedia websites to form IMDB-WIKI - our new dataset which we make publicly available.
-Fig. 4 shows some images.
+Figure 4 shows some images.
 It is the largest public dataset with gender and real age annotations.
 While age estimation is a regression problem, we go further and cast the age estimation as a multi-class classification of age bins followed by a softmax expected value refinement.